Javascript SEO for Programmatic Sites: A Comprehensive Guide for Marketers

 - Using browser tools: The fastest way to check a website’s reliance on JavaScript is to disable it in the browser and check whether the main content and links are visible without it.
 Install a tool like Chrome Web Developer and disable JavaScript to see what content remains.
 If huge pieces of content are missing, the page relies on JavaScript to generate it.

-- Crawling without Javascript rendering: Use a crawler without JavaScript rendering to identify content gaps.
+- Crawling without JavaScript rendering: Use a crawler without JavaScript rendering to identify content gaps.
 As SEOSLY notes, tools like Screaming Frog, Sitebulb, and JetOctopus can be configured to crawl without executing JavaScript.

 Understanding how Googlebot perceives your pages is essential.
 Google Search Console's URL Inspection tool is your best friend here.